Apprenticeship With Death

 Are there additional expenses for this program?

 There has been an intentional awareness placed on not incurring additional costs.
 In a couple of rare instances, you may be asked to rent a film or documentary.
-An abundance of resources are provided for you, but they are not required for the completion of this course.
+An abundance of resources are provided for you.

 Absolutely.
 Please join for your knowledge and wisdom experience even if you don’t intend on working as an end of life practitioner.